Address: 16228 Main Ave SE #113

-The caffeine content in green tea is in between 2% and 4%, and it helps stimulate the nervous system, heart, and body muscles by releasing neurotransmitters in the body.
-It also affects thinking power, alertness, and improvement of functionalities of brain messengers in Parkinson’s disease.
+The caffeine content in green tea is between 2% and 4%, and it helps stimulate the nervous system, heart, and body muscles by releasing neurotransmitters in the body.
+It also affects thinking power, alertness, and the improvement of functionalities of brain messengers in Parkinson’s disease.

 3. Effective in Heart Diseases

 Green tea contains catechins and polyphenolic compounds that add a protective lining to blood vessels to help them stay relaxed, which is a direct effort to withstand the changes in blood pressure.